 Between the walls, a grid of steep stone staircases forms the backbone of the old city.
 I loved wandering beneath hanging laundry and the profusion of plants, watching locals carry on with their daily life inside a medieval fantasy world.
-The alleys were lined with apartments and guesthouses, restaurants and shops, and yet they never felt loud or crowded.
+The alleys are lined with apartments and guesthouses, restaurants and shops, and yet they never felt loud or crowded.
 Perhaps this was because it was late September and most of the tourists had moved on, but I still felt like I was in on a wonderful little secret.

 One evening I came across d’vino wine bar and took up residence at an empty table tucked along an alley wall.
 Unfamiliar with Croatian wines, I opted for a tasting of three refreshing whites from different parts of the country.
 While all were tasty, the most memorable was a full-bodied Posip from the island of Korcula.

 To fully appreciate the Pearl of the Adriatic in all her glory, I headed to Panorama restaurant atop Mt.
 Srd.
-Reached via cable car (€15 round trip), the umbrella-shaded terrace is the perfect spot to marvel at the sweeping view (over wine and cheese, naturally).
+Reached via cable car, the umbrella-shaded terrace is the perfect spot to marvel at the sweeping view over wine and cheese.

-My rental apartment was located in the neighborhood of Gruz, some two kilometers from the Old City.
+My rental apartment was located in the neighborhood of Gruz, some two kilometers from the old city.
 The daily climb up and down the hill was strenuous, but it provided a fascinating glimpse of workaday life in Dubrovnik.
 And the gorgeous scenery more than made up for the effort.